 That crash occurred in 2004 when Towne’s Ion sedan jumped a curb and hit a utility pole.
 The car’s airbags failed to deploy.

 There are 124 victims who have lost loved ones as a result of these defective ignition switches.
-While the automaker has admitted to misleading the public, there has been no explicit acknowledgement of criminal wrongdoing and individual criminal accountability.
+While the automaker has admitted to misleading the public, there has been no explicit acknowledgment of criminal wrongdoing and individual criminal accountability.

 We hope individual victims who have been catastrophically injured as a result of these defective autos still have recourse through the civil justice system and are able to seek and obtain fair compensation for their significant losses.